The effect of coronavirus on travel bookings that include China

 If this includes you, our Travel Team will be in touch to work with you on alternative travel arrangements and itineraries.

-Currently, all borders are set to reopen from the 2nd March 2020.
+Currently, Mongolian borders to Russia are due to reopen on the 29th March, and all Russian and Mongolian borders with China are set to reopen from the 1st April 2020.
 This means that travel between Russia and China, and Mongolia and China should no longer be affected, and all travel bookings will continue as expected.
 We will keep you updated on the situation as it evolves.

-There are currently no restrictions on travel to either Russia or Mongolia.
-Both countries have taken strong actions to limit the ability of the coronavirus to spread.
+There are currently no restrictions on travel to either Russia.
+Russia is taking strong actions to limit the ability of the coronavirus to spread.
 There are currently no official government warnings advising against travel to these countries.

 We encourage all travellers to make the most of what these two incredible countries have to offer.

-If you have any questions, or any concerns, about travelling to Russia or along the Trans-Siberian over the coming weeks and months, please get in touch with our team of dedicated Travel Specialists, who will be more than happy to help.
+If you have any questions, or any concerns, about travelling to Russia or along the Trans-Siberian over the coming weeks: